Ingrid Carlberg

 Ingrid Margareta Carlberg (born 30 November 1961) is a Swedish author and journalist.

 She was elected into the Swedish Academy on 13 October 2020, filling the last vacant post in the academy.
 She replaced Göran Malmqvist on chair number 5.
+Beginning in June 2026, Carlberg will succeed Mats Malm as the Permanent Secretary of the Swedish Academy, becoming the second woman ever to hold the office after Sara Danius.

 She is married to former Swedish politician and Minister for Finance Pär Nuder.
 On 1 July 2021, Carlberg hosted an episode of the radio show Sommar.